 Every time I met a stranger, people wanted to know where I came from.
 It was a perfectly innocent and simple question.

-Each time I replied with, “I am an Indian”.
+Each time I replied with, “I am an Indian.”

-I am not the first to experience this heightened sense of identity with one’s nation of origin.
+I am not the first to experience this heightened sense of identity with my country of origin.
 My husband once commented that it was almost impossible for him to forget that he was a foreigner in India.

-Many Indians this year are also reflecting on their place in the country and the identity of their country, even if they have not left its shores.
-With the rise of fascism, and a surge in anti-social activities by the Hindu right-wing party and its sibling organisation, this Republic day was not one that Indians could ignore as usual.
+Many Indians this year are also reflecting on their place in the country.
+And how they identify with their country, even if they have not left its shores.
+There has been a rise in fascism; and there has been a surge in anti-social activities by the Hindu right-wing party and its sibling organisations.

-When I tell perfect strangers about my origin, some women seem pleased to learn from where I come and start gushing praises for the romantic movies with its romantic heroes from Bollywood.
-It is with difficulty that I manage not to roll my eyes in these situations; these women are after all trying to be nice and friendly.
-Even if I have grown up on a diet of Hindi movies, I have never associated myself with the craziness of Bollywood.
-Nor was I prepared to encounter Bollywood movies here.
-They have a following here, with Bollywood movies dubbed in German screened occassionally on popular televison channels.
+When I tell perfect strangers about my origin, some women seem pleased.
+They start gushing praises for the Bollywood movies with its romantic heroes.
+It is with difficulty that I manage not to roll my eyes in these situations.
+The women are, after all, trying to be nice and friendly.
+I have never associated myself with the craziness of Bollywood, even though have grown up on a diet of Hindi movies,